steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 end
 ```

-### Defining Modulation Sources and Detinations in the MIDI Script
+### Defining Modulation Sources and Destinations in the MIDI Script

-The modulation sources and destinations you need for your particular instrument must be defined in the ``sources`` and ``destinations`` tables of the MIDI script.
-The tutorial above explained that the settings for the [Custom Multi Level Menus](./Custom-Multi-Level-Menus-II.md) must match the definitions of the sources and destinations in the MIDI script.
+The modulation sources and destinations that you need for your instrument must be defined in the ``sources`` and ``destinations`` tables of the MIDI script.
+The tutorial above described that the settings for the [Custom Multi Level Menus](./Custom-Multi-Level-Menus-II.md) must match the definitions of the sources and destinations in the MIDI script.

 When loading the MIDI script, the ``defineAllModParameters`` function is called.